-Because the level of radiological components in the ore appears to be no greater than the conventional uranium/vanadium ores the Mill processes, there are likely to be no extraordinary health and safety precautions beyond the existing Radiation Health and Safety Program followed by the Mill operators.
+Because the level of radiological components in these FUSRAP ores are no greater than in conventional uranium/vanadium ores and other alternate feed materials that the Mill processes, no extraordinary health and safety precautions beyond the existing Radiation Health and Safety Program are required.
 The normal programs include monitoring and control of dust on the ore pad and continuous monitoring of employees for exposures throughout the milling process.